matt1187/3.3V-adventure/asus_SVGO12/readme.md

 # Jumper setting
-autodetection of CPU voltage  (5V or 3.3V) (JP22 4-5 must be set,otherwise 5V output)
+autodetection of CPU voltage  (5V or 3.3V) JP22 4-5 must be set,otherwise 5V output.
-There is no possibly of forcing to 3.3V -> don't place Cyrix 486DX2 3.3V CPU (Cyrix 5x86 has voltdet-pin and works on this board)
+There is no possibly of forcing to 3.3V with Jumper -> don't place Cyrix/ST/TI 486DX2 3.3V CPU (Cyrix 5x86 has voltdet-pin and works on this board)

 <img width="1154" height="778" alt="image" src="https://github.com/user-attachments/assets/10f745ad-c925-4a98-bf9d-cf85d9336517" />
-Jumper Setting for AMD 5x86 CPU, works also for PODP5V -- green jumper: writeback cache enable.
+Jumper Setting for AMD 5x86 CPU, works also for PODP5V

+- green jumper: writeback cache enable.
--- blue jumper: 4x Multi (remove for 3x Multi or PODP5V CPU)
+- blue jumper: 4x Multi (remove for 3x Multi or PODP5V CPU)
--- red jumper: 3.3V autodectetion enable (otherwise 5V for 3.3V CPU )
+- red jumper: 3.3V autodectetion enable (Important! otherwise 5V Output for 3.3V CPU )

 # part should be removed